MikeHibbert/pyCampfireValley/DOCKER_README.md

    ```

 4. **Access the web interface**:
-   - Open your browser to: http://localhost:8080
+   - Open your browser to: http://localhost:8000
-   - The web interface provides real-time monitoring of campfire processes
+   - The web interface provides a LiteGraph canvas for visual campfire management
+   - Monitor real-time campfire processes and node interactions

 ## What's Included